kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_modify.md

 # Modifying lists

-This section shows to modify one or many elements of a list (using indexing and slicing), how to `extend` lists or `append` data to lists, and how to remove data from a list using `pop`.
+This section shows how to modify one or many elements of a list (using indexing and slicing), how to `extend` lists or `append` data to lists, and how to remove an element from a list using `pop`.

 :::{important}
 Since tuples are immutable, then this page does not apply to tuples.